What is Child Abuse Central Index (CACI)?

-Your name could have been referred to CACI by either a law enforcement officer or by the San Diego County Health and Human Services Agency.
-The HHSA usually receives their information from a social worker employed by San Diego County’s Child Welfare Services.
+Your name could have been referred to CACI by either a law enforcement officer (if you were placed on the CACI prior to 2012) or by a county child welfare services agency, such as the San Diego County Health and Human Services Agency, for example.

-Usually Child Welfare Services and law enforcement will become involved in your life because they received a report from the child’s family member, parent, baby sitter, neighbor, or day care.Should I Cooperate with the Social Worker Investigating my Case?
+Often, child welfare services agencies and law enforcement will become involved in your life because they received a report from the child's family member, parent, baby sitter, neighbor, day care or some other child abuse mandated reporter.Should I Cooperate with the Social Worker Investigating my Case?

 When social workers receive a report of alleged child abuse or neglect, they conduct an investigation to obtain all the facts.
 However, social workers are not neutral.
 They are biased; they have an agenda.
 If you have been contacted by a social worker for an interview, it can be unwise to grant them the interview.
 They are not your friends.
 They are not there to protect you or to clarify a misunderstanding.
 Their job is to do everything in their power to discover even the slightest risk of harm to a child.
 If you do grant them an interview, remember that anything you say can and will be used against you.
 Your comments may be used by prosecutors to bring criminal charges against you.

-When the social worker has completed her gathering of the facts, she makes a determination to either: 1) close the case with no further action, 2) conduct a parenting plan in an attempt to keep you and the minor together as long as you follow their mandates (such as complete parenting classes, attend AA meetings, and the like), 3) either 1) or 2) PLUS refer your case to HHSA for placement on CACI; or 4) refer your case to HHSA for placement on CACI PLUS refer your case to the juvenile dependency courts in an attempt to have the child taken from the home and into protective custody and seek the termination of your parental rights.What are the Potential Results of a CACI Grievance Hearing?
+When the social worker has completed her gathering of the facts, she makes a determination to either: 1) close the case with no further action, 2) conduct a parenting plan in an attempt to keep you and the minor together as long as you follow their mandates (such as complete parenting classes, attend AA meetings, and the like), 3) take one of the two above actions PLUS refer your case to the DOJ for placement on CACI; or 4) refer your case to the DOJ for placement on CACI PLUS refer your case to the juvenile dependency courts in an attempt to have the child taken from the home and into protective custody and seek the termination of your parental rights.What are the Potential Results of a the Social Worker's Investigation?

-When HHSA receives your case, they conduct an internal review of the alleged facts in order to determine whether the allegations are: 1) substantiated, 2) inconclusive, or 3) unfounded.
-If they determine that the allegations of child abuse or neglect are either substantiated or inconclusive, they will send your name to the California Department of Justice for placement on CACI.
-The only way to avoid being placed on CACI is if HHSA determines the allegations are unfounded.
+The social worker who investigates your case will conclude that the allegation against you is either 1) substantiated, 2) inconclusive, or 3) unfounded.
+If the allegation is determined to be substantiated or inconclusive, your name will be forwarded to the California Department of Justice for placement on CACI.
+The only way to avoid being placed on CACI is if social worker determines the allegation is unfounded.

 If your name is placed on CACI because the allegations were deemed to be substantiated, you will stay on CACI for the rest of your life, barring a successful appeal.
 If you were placed on CACI due to an inconclusive finding, you will stay on CACI for ten years.